MichaelHelgesen/my-own-projects/README.md

-# my-own-projects
+# My own projects

-A collection of my own projects.
+This is a collection of my own projects that I've build, or am currently building, to practice my coding.

-Currently they can be found here: https://codepen.io/MichaelHelgesen